Web Assembly

 Conclusion

 Web assembly is quite ready for the production use cases.
-We tested the Lekh Board on browsers in Android, iOS, Windows, Mac and Linux and it seems all the major browsers on these platforms support web assembly.
+We tested the Lekh App on browsers in Android, iOS, Windows, Mac and Linux and it seems all the major browsers on these platforms support web assembly.

 Firfox performs much better than Chrome in executing the same web assembly.